DemandRegioTeam/disaggregator/README.md

 ## License

-Software written by Fabian P. Gotzens, 2019.
+Software written by Fabian P. Gotzens, Paul A. Verwiebe, Maike Held, 2019/20.

 disaggregator is released as free software under the [GPLv3](http://www.gnu.org/licenses/gpl-3.0.en.html), see [LICENSE](LICENSE) for further information.